 Students have the right to inspect their own confidential records provided they present adequate identification.
 Letters of recommendation and statements of evaluation dated before January 1, 1975, will not be disclosed since these are not covered by congressional legislation.
 Letters and evaluations placed in the file after January 1, 1975, are not disclosed if the student has waived the right to inspect and review those recommendations.

-To inspect their records, enrolled students should direct their request to the Student Services and Admissions Staff.
+To inspect their records, enrolled students should direct their requests to the Student Services and Admissions Staff.
 Copies will be made for legal actions only.
 We regret that it is not possible to make copies of any or all parts of a student’s record file for the purpose of applying for admission or employment elsewhere.

 Disclosure to a third party can be made only with the written consent of the student, which must name the third party, the records to be released, and the reasons for the disclosure.